 - This is a selective admission program.
-Application to the program does not constitute admission. - Minimum 2.50 GPA and completion of pre-requisites. - Application deadline is May 31st for Fall start. - Contact program for application, full requirements and program-specific advising.
+Application to the program does not constitute admission. - Minimum 2.50 GPA and completion of pre-requisites. - · Application deadline is May 31st for Fall start. - · Contact program coordinator for application, full requirements, and program-specific advising.

-quiremento Cradit Hours

 Course Credit Hours

 ENGL 0101 Composition I 3

-SPCH 0151 OR Public Speaking OR

-SPCH 0201 Interpersonal Communication 3
+SPCH 0151 OR SPCH 0201 Public Speaking OR Interpersonal Communication 3

 MATH 0104 Intermediate Algebra or higher 3

 Social Science Elective 3

-BIOL 0143 OR Human Anatomy and Physiology OR

-BIOL 0141 AND Human Anatomy and Lab AND 5-8
+BIOL 0143 OR BIOL 0141 AND BIOL 0271 AND BIOL 0272 Human Anatomy and Physiology OR Human Anatomy and Lab AND Physiology AND Physiology Lab 5-8

-BIOL 0271 AND Physiology AND J-0

-BIOL 0272 Physiology Lab

-Total Hours for General Education Requirements 17-20

-See course syllabus for prerequisite.

-Math sequence is contingent upon previous high school mathematics background and transfer
+^{}Math sequence is contingent upon previous high school mathematics background and transfer institution.

-institution.
 Students should confer with an advisor to determine correct placement.